What is the course of a migraine attack?

 • Nausea

-If you’ve identified the percursors of your migraine, you can often react better when the headache starts.
-That’s why doing the detective work is worth it.
+Once you’ve figured out the precursors of your migraine, you can react more quickly when the headache starts.
+That’s why doing the detective work is worth it!

 Helpful Tip:

-Also ask the people closest to you if they notice anything about you before the attack starts.
-Sometimes you won’t even notice the first signs yourself.
+Ask the people closest to you if they notice anything different about you before the attack starts.
+Sometimes, you might not notice the first signs yourself, but a parent, sibling, or close friend might.

-The best way to get to know your headaches is to use a diary.
+The best way to get to know your migraine precursors is to use a diary.
 You can see what a headache diary looks like here…

-For one in six children and teenagers with migraines, an “aura” develops before or during the headache phase of a migraine.
+For some young people with migraines, an “aura” develops just before or during the headache phase of a migraine.

 Aura